katepatch/Team-Profile-Generator/README.md

 THEN I am prompted to enter the intern’s name, ID, email, and school, and I am taken back to the menu</br>
 WHEN I decide to finish building my team</br>
 THEN I exit the application, and the HTML is generated

+## Tests

+Run `npm test` to run Jest

+After the tests have passed you can run `node index.js` in the command line to start

+## Links

+You can find my code on my [Github](https://github.com/katepatch/Team-Profile-Generator)</br>
+You can email me at kate.epatch@gmail.com